Healing vs. Processing: How to Use Your Trauma for Big Transformations

 No surprise there, right?

 But with some research, you’ll discover that miscarriages are not uncommon.
-Having even three or four miscarriages isn’t usually cause for concern by most doctors.
-They happen with such regularity.
+Having even three or four miscarriages isn’t usually cause for concern by most doctors, they happen with such regularity.

 In life, we string events together and inject them with meaning.
-We assume that what we feel in a given situation is what all people would feel in that same moment.
-But we all interpret experiences differently.
+We assume that what we feel in a given situation is what all people would feel in that same moment, but we all interpret experiences differently.

 Still, by holding a unique perspective writers have a remarkable gift: the power to create our own meaning through storytelling.

 Many people stew in their personal difficulties without sharing.
 However, if we choose to address the monsters under our beds, we take control over them.
-My husband describes his experiences of entering AA as challenging, mainly because he had to learn to open up to other people.
+My husband describes his experiences of entering Alcoholics Anonymous as challenging, mainly because he had to learn to open up to other people.
 But this sharing in sobriety can be lifesaving.
 Not unlike the life-changing power of writing painful stories.

 Here are four benefits of choosing to write about your trauma: